 Scatter plots of the daily maximum 8-hour ozone concentrations at the four New Jersey monitors, Camden (340070002), Clarksboro (340150002), Colliers Mills (340290006), and Washington Crossing (340219991), included in the exclusion request for June 29 and 30, 2023, show that all four sites uncharacteristically exceeded the 70-ppb ozone NAAQS, highlighting the exceptional nature of the event.
-See Figure 156 through Figure 163.
+See Figure 164 through Figure 171.
 One of the eight monitors in the Southern NJ-PA-DE-MD nonattainment area, Millville (340110007), recorded the daily maximum 8-hour average concentrations on June 29, the highest concentrations recorded by this station during the 5-year period.
-Rider University recorded the third highest daily maximum 8-hour average concentration in the Southern NJ-PA-DE-MD nonattainment area during the 5-year period (Figure 164 and Figure 165).
+Rider University recorded the third highest daily maximum 8-hour average concentration in the Southern NJ-PA-DE-MD nonattainment area during the 5-year period.
+Rider University recorded the third highest daily maximum 8-hour average concentration in the Southern NJ-PA-DE-MD nonattainment area during the 5-year period (Figure 172 and Figure 173).